Check out these 8 Government Loan Schemes That You Can Benefit From As A Woman In Business.

-We’re back with a shiny new 5th edition of the beloved Muse of the Month series in 2020!
+We’re back with a shiny new 5th edition of the beloved Muse of the Month series in 2020.

-Every month, the 5 best entries selected by Women’s Web editors will be featured on the site, and will each receive a shopping voucher worth Rs.
+The 5 best entries selected by Women’s Web editors will be featured on the site, and will each receive a shopping voucher worth Rs.
 500. All winning stories also qualify for being chosen for our popular year end e-book.

 Step 2.
 Write your own story (fiction) based on this cue.
-(But of course!)

-Deadline: Tuesday, 17th March, 3 PM
+Deadline: Monday, 7th December, 3 PM

 Please note: Given the number of entries received, we won’t be able to respond to each one, but every single entry is being read through very carefully and is much appreciated.

 ~ The material should be previously unpublished elsewhere.
 (Copyright stays with you).

 ~ Word limit between 250 and 2000 words.
 Please keep this in mind; in past editions, we have had to disqualify some good entries purely due to word count issues.